Cologne Travel Guide

 Cologne's art comes in many forms, from Roman mosaics and impressive stained-glass windows to world-class art museums featuring Andy Warhol, Roy Liechtenstein and Pablo Picasso.
 Then there's the classic appeal of the Old Town, with its narrow streets and houses painted in pastel shades.
 While much of it had to be rebuilt following WWII, the atmospheric beer gardens and unhurried joie de vivre are just as romantic as parts of Paris or Rome.

-For children, the city has what is considered by many to be among the world’s best zoos.
-But the highlight for countless adults is Cologne’s Brauhäuser, brewpubs that serve local kölsch beer.
+For children, the city has some of Europe's best zoos, while the highlight for countless adults are Cologne's Brauhäuser, brewpubs that serve local Kölsch beer.
 Each of these is a sight to behold, as bartenders spin glasses around like battle-weary magicians, waiters marking beer mats to keep track of who had what and managers ring up sales with antique cash registers in the corner.

 When it comes to food, there are traditional waiters in white shirts and leather waistcoats serving ham knuckle or bratwurst with sauerkraut.
 But Cologne's culinary horizons don't end there – they also include Michelin-starred restaurants serving French and Asiatic fusion flavours.

-Cologne’s certainly not a place for puritanical restraint.
+Though Catholicism flourishes here, Cologne is certainly not a place for puritanical restraint.
 The city is famous for the six-day street carnival known as the "Crazy Days" taking place in the days running up to Ash Wednesday.
 It's also an energetic open-minded place, and its Pride parades are some of the best attended in Germany.